• Skip to primary navigation

 Yes, you can cook from frozen, just cook a few minutes longer until a safe internal temperature is reached.

-Can you eat undercooked brats?
+Can you eat bratwursts raw or undercooked?

 How to store